eukras/refspy/README.md

 - **Number**.
 An integer `1..999`.
 We assume verses/chapters/books/libraries are limited to this size.
 This may need modifying to accommodate, say, _zero verses_ in the Septuagint.
 - **Range**.
 A pair of `(start, end)` verses; `1 Cor 16:1-2` becomes `range(verse(400, 7, 16, 1), verse(400, 7, 16, 2))`.
 - **Reference**.
 A list of ranges; `1 Cor 16:1-2,6` becomes `reference([range(verse(400, 7, 16, 1), verse(400, 7, 16, 2)), range(verse(400, 7, 16, 6), verse(400, 7, 16, 6))])`.
 They do not automatically sort or simplify the ranges.
+- **Syntax**.
+The correct characters for matching and formatting references; international or European.
 - **Verse**.
 A quadruple of `(library, book, chapter, verse)` numbers; `1 Cor 16:1` becomes `verse(400, 7, 16, 1)`

 ## Data Structures